-According to a 2018 report from the CIA World Factbook, around 53 percent of Nigerians were Muslims and 46 percent Christians (11 percent are Roman Catholic and 35 percent belong to other denominations).
-The major religious groups among the Muslims in Nigeria are Izalat al-bid'a wa iqamat al-Sunna, known as Izala, the turuq6 (Tijāniyya and Qādiriyya), Salafiyya, NASFAT, and the Shi'ite.
-Among Christians, these are the Catholic Church, Evangelical Church Winning All (ECWA), Anglican Church, the Church of Christ in Nigeria (COCIN), and many Pentecostal churches like Christ Embassy, Living Faith Church, Redeemed Christian Church of God, etc. However, it is difficult to give numbers for these various groups and denominations because of the lack of an official religious census in the country.
+According to a 2018 report from the World Factbook by CIA, around 53 percent of Nigerians were Muslims and 46 percent-Christians (11 percent Roman Catholic and percent of other denominations).
+The major religious groups among the Muslims in Nigeria are Izalat al-bid'a wa iqamat al-Sunna known as Izala, the turuq (Tijāniyya and Qādiriyya), Salafi, NASFAT, and the Shi'a.
+Among the Christians, these are the Catholic Church, Evangelical Church Winning All (ECWA), Anglican Church, the Church of Christ in Nigeria (COCIN) and many Pentecostal churches like the Christ Embassy, the Living Faith Church, the Redeem Christian Church of God, etc. However, it is difficult to give numbers for these various groups and denominations.

-The "Islamo-Christian" character of Nigeria has resulted in hostility and competition, often [5] leading to bloody conflicts, between the adherents of Islam and Christianity, especially in northern Nigeria, including the Plateau, Kaduna, Taraba, and Adamawa states that are considered as meeting points for Muslims and Christians in the country (Mustapha and Ehrhard 2018, 226).
-In addition to inter-religious conflicts between the two major religions, there are also intra-religious tensions between different groups and denominations within the Muslim and Christian communities (Best and Sabastine 2007; Higazi 2007; Last 2007).

-In this context, it is important to note that the response to COVID-19 was neither uniform [6] within the larger Christian and Muslim communities, nor could it be said that Christians and Muslims held opposite views on the pandemic.
-Rather, as we will show in this article, the more radical Christian and Muslim organizations adopted almost identical discourses based on anti-Western conspiracy theories, whereas more moderate Christian and Muslim groups, in a similar way, called for obeying state-introduced restrictions and refrained from gatherings, including religious congregations.
+The "Islamo-Christian" character of Nigeria have resulted in hostility and competition, often leading to bloody conflicts, between the adherents of Islam and Christianity, especially in northern Nigeria, including Plateau, Kaduna, Taraba, and Adamawa states considered as meeting points for Muslims and Christians in the country.
+In addition to inter-religious conflicts between the two major religions, there are also intra-religious tensions between different groups and denominations within the Muslim and Christian communities.
+In this context, it is important to note that the response to the COVID-19 was neither uniform within the larger Christian and Muslim communities, nor it could be said that Christians and Muslims held opposite views on the pandemic.
+Rather, as we will show later in this article, the more radical Christian and Muslim organizations adopted almost identical rejectionist discourses based on anti-Western conspiracy theories, whereas more moderate Christian and Muslim groups called in a similar way to obey state-introduced restrictions and refrain from gatherings, including religious congregations.